 The short form is a type of “friendly” merger that can be used to combine two LLCs in Delaware.
-The state of Delaware also approved the consolidation of a Delaware non-corporate entity as the parent and a subsidiary in which the parent accounts for a minimum of 90% outstanding share per stock class.
+The state of Delaware also approved the consolidation of a Delaware non-corporate entity as the parent and a subsidiary in which the parent accounts for a minimum of 90% outstanding shares per stock class.

-In a Delaware corporation short-form merger, resolution of the board of directors shall be required.
-The statement must show that the parent company holding 90% owned subsidiary will be transferred to the status of no longer being a separate one.
+In a Delaware corporation short-form merger, a resolution of the board of directors shall be required.
+The statement must show that the parent company holding a 90% owned subsidiary will be transferred to the status of no longer being a separate one.
 Depending on the case, you can be requested to clarify further details in the resolution for the merger.

 In case the parent corporation is not the surviving corporation after the process, a vote of members at the meeting is required and can be completed in as little as 30 days.

 The medium-form is also stated in Section 251(h) merger of the Delaware General Corporation Law (DGCL).
-An intermediate form enables Delaware corporation to acquire stocks without the approval of the stockholder.
+An intermediate form enables Delaware corporations to acquire stocks without the approval of the stockholder.
 Delaware LLC cannot issue stocks, thus it can only become the acquiring party according to the applicable laws.

 If you’re considering a Delaware LLC merger (as the acquiring one), a long-form method may be the best option if you need approval from the members.
 The disadvantage is that the shareholders of the absorbed company will give up their equity in the old company and may have less say in how the new company is run.
 Long-form mergers may also lead to lengthy administration time.